hadi1376tm/Multi-Camera-Markerless-3D-Motion-Capture-System/README.md

     - Set the main function parameters in `start.py` based on your requirements.
 Example:
     ```python
     main.Main(
-        sessionID="eceL1",
-        step=2,
-        use_saved_calibration=False,
-        setDataPath=True,
-        # Add other parameters as needed
+         sessionID="test",
+            # Identifying string to use for this session.
+        step=1,
+            # Which processing step to start from
+        useMediaPipe=True,
+            # Whether or not to use the MediaPipe tracking method
+        runMediaPipe=True,
+            # If False will use previously processed data
+        mediapipe_model_complexity = 2,
+            # 1 for lite MediaPipe pose model
+        select_joints_angle = False,
+            # Whether to select  joints to calculate angles
+        setDataPath = False,
+            # Triggers the GUI for choosing data saving and loading path
+        save_output3dVid = True,
+            # whether to save the matplotlib 3D skeleton animation
+        showAnimation = False,
+            # whether to open a window showing 3D skeleton animation
+        plotAxRange = 1500,
+            # Range of 3D animation plot range in XYZ axis millimeters
+        the3D_reconstructionConfidenceThreshold = .5,
+            # Threshold 'confidence' value to include a point in the 3D reconstruction
+        smoothing = True,
+            # Do data outlier removal and smoothing
+        outlier_threshold = 3,
+            # Threshold of outlier removal filter
+        filtering_window_size=20,
+            # Outlier removal sliding window size
+        savgol_smoothWinLength = 15,
+            # Savgol smoothing filter sliding window size, must be odd
+        charucoSquareSize = 120,
+            # Length of black square side of board in millimeters
+        calVideoFrameLength = 0.5,
+            # What portion of the videos to use in the calibration. -1 uses the whole recording
+        animationStartFrame = 0,
+            # from which frame of the video to start the animation
+        use_saved_calibration = False,
+            # whether to use a calibration file from a previous session
     )
     ```

 3. **Directory Setup**:
     - Create a directory named `_Data` in this format: `_Data/[your session name]`.
-    - Inside `_Data`, create folders named `CalVideos` and `SyncedVideos`.
+    - Inside `_Data/[your session name]`, create folders named `CalVideos` and `SyncedVideos`.
-    - Place synchronized calibration videos in the `CalVideos` folder and corresponding subject videos in the `SyncedVideos` folder.
+    - Place synchronized calibration videos in the `CalVideos` folder and corresponding subject videos, with the same names in the `SyncedVideos` folder.

-4. **Download Example Data**:
+4. **Example Data**:
-    - Download the example data from [this link](https://drive.google.com/drive/folders/1zCEKPteKGi976wzmMp3WFPF8V88fDnbS?usp=drive_link) and extract it to your system.
+    - You can download and use the example (also contaning the final output) data from [this link](https://drive.google.com/drive/folders/1zCEKPteKGi976wzmMp3WFPF8V88fDnbS?usp=drive_link) and extract it to your system.

-5. **Run the Program**:
     - Execute `start.py` with the provided parameters:
     ```bash
-    python start.py
+    main.Main(step=2,use_saved_calibration=False,setDataPath = True,sessionID="eceL1",charucoSquareSize=60,
+          useMediaPipe=True, runMediaPipe=True,
+          the3D_reconstructionConfidenceThreshold= 0.3,
+          mediapipe_model_complexity = 2,select_joints_angle=False,
+          showAnimation=False, plotAxRange=2000, animationStartFrame=0,
+          trim_cal_videos=False,smoothing=False)
     ```
-6. **Follow On-Screen Prompts**:
-    - When prompted, select the path to the downloaded `_Data` folder and continue the program.
+    - You will be prompted to provide the path to the downloaded _Data folder.
+Set the path and click on "continue".
+    - The program will start proccesing the videos and provide the final output, including a 3D animation video, 3D coordinates, and angle data saved as CSV files.

 ## Notes

-- The program generates various outputs including 3D animation videos, 3D coordinates, and angle data saved as CSV files.
-- Note that the program execution time can be substantial, depending on your system hardware.
+- Please note that the program's execution time can be significant and may vary based on your system hardware.
+It could take several minutes to generate the outputs